-- Shift the transmission to idle N. - In the area in front of the chain guide, push the chain up and determine chain tension A.
+- In the area in front of the chain guide, push the chain up and determine chain tension A.

 The upper part of the chain B must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.